-The Google Compute Engine (IaaS) provides users with virtual machine instances for workload hosting.
-The Google App Engine (PaaS) offers software developers access to Google’s on-demand hosting and a software development kit (SDK) to develop applications that run on app engine.
+The Google Compute Engine (Infrastructure as a Service, or IaaS) provides users with virtual machine instances for workload hosting.
+The Google App Engine (Platform as a Service, or PaaS) offers software developers access to Google’s on-demand hosting and a software development kit (SDK) to develop applications that run on app engine.
 All these services can be accessed using a public internet or via dedicated networks.

 3. Microsoft Azure:

 Microsoft Azure (formerly Windows Azure) is the cloud computing service from Microsoft.
 Enabled primarily through Microsoft-managed data centers, this service proves to be a reliable solution, especially for Microsoft evangelists.
 Like the above solutions, it supports the development, test, deployment, and management of applications and services.
 For web development, it offers support for PHP, ASP.net, and Node.js.

 The Windows Azure is used to deploy code on Microsoft’s servers.
 This code holds access to local storage resources (blobs, queues, and tables).
 While the SQL Azure it is not a full SQL Server instance it can be integrated with SQL Server.
 The security features like authentication, security, etc. are supported using Azure AppFabric that allows applications within your LAN to communicate with Azure cloud.
 Overall it is a complete package that supports development, management as well security of applications.